-Profit/ (loss) before tax for financial reporting purposes is reconciled to tax benefit as follows:
+Profit before tax for financial reporting purposes is reconciled to tax benefit as follows:

-For the year ended For the year ended

-31 December 2019 31 December 2018

-Accounting profit/ (loss) before tax 815,117 (73,120)

-Tax benefit/(expenses) calculated at domestic rates applicable to individual

-Group entities (143,289) 427

-Tax effect of non-deductible expenses (1,058) (13,689)

-Tax effect of non-taxable incomes 107,744 20

-Change in unrecognised deferred tax assets 43,213 44,069

-Recognition of the tax asset relating to the change in an estimate of deductibility of certain temporary difference 9,266 (3,379)
+For the year ended 31 December 2020 For the year ended 31 December 2019 Accounting profit before tax 227,405 815,117 Tax expenses calculated at domestic rates applicable to individual Group entities (24,948) (143,289) Tax effect of non-deductible expenses (11,792) (1,058) Tax effect of non-taxable incomes 3,108 107,744 Change in unrecognised deferred tax assets 4,021 43,213 Recognition of the tax asset relating to the change in an estimate of deductibility of certain temporary difference (2,300) 9,266 Translation difference 24 (385) Other differences (402) (1,952) (32,289) 13,539

-Result of change in tax rates - (2,275)

-Translation difference (385) (126)

-Other differences (1,952) 94

-13,539 25,141

-^{} Tax effect of non-taxable income for 2019 is mainly derived from the elements of the Gain on the Restructuring (Note 19) recorded in the Company's, the Former Parent's and the Performance Fee Debtor's accounts and calculated at the Cyprus domestic tax rate.
-Subsequent to the Restructuring, any costs or gains on remeasurement, related to evolution of certain of the constituent elements of the Gain on the Restructuring result (namely, the Exit Fee, the Performance Sharing Fee and/or the Proceeds Sharing Fee, if any) are treated as non-deductible expenses or non-taxable income.
-The interest cost (or any remeasurement gains/losses) on the Restructured borrowings are tax deductible (or taxable), accordingly.
+Tax effect of non-taxable income for 2019 is mainly derived from the elements of the Gain on the Restructuring (Note 19) recorded in the Company's, the Former Parent's and the Performance Fee Debtor's accounts and calculated at the Cyprus domestic tax rate.
+Subsequent to the Restructuring, any costs or gains on re-measurement, related to evolution of certain of the constituent elements of the Gain on the Restructuring result (namely, the Exit Fee, the Performance Sharing Fee and/or the Proceeds Sharing Fee, if any) are treated as non-deductible expenses or non-taxable income.
+The interest cost (or any re-measurement gains/losses) on the Restructured borrowings are tax deductible (or taxable), accordingly.